 Youth in the foster system are overwhelmingly youth of color, and 23,500 “aged out” of the foster system last year—meaning they turned 18 without ever being adopted.
 Statistics show that these youth are at a higher risk of poverty, homelessness, incarceration, and early parenthood.
 There are youth out there dreaming of a family, and couples dreaming of becoming parents, and yet these dreams may be unfulfilled depending on which state they call home.

 Reproductive justice, as defined by one of NCLR’s partners SisterSong, is “the right to have children, not have children, and to parent the children we have in safe and healthy environments.”
-These discriminatory adoption policies deny reproductive justice to LGBT people, and perpetuate stigmas against LGBT parents that have been proven to be false.
+These discriminatory adoption policies deny reproductive justice to LGBTQ people, and perpetuate stigmas against LGBTQ parents that have been proven to be false.
 These policies are not in the best interests of children, which is not only the governing standard in court decisions respecting youth under 18, but is also a recognized International Human Right.

 At the federal level, our congressional allies recognize the fact that due to this patchwork of discriminatory adoption and foster care policies, children in some states are denied a home and family.
 The Every Child Deserves A Family Act would restrict federal funding to states that discriminate based on sexual orientation or gender identity within their foster care and adoption policies, thus encouraging states to make decisions in the best interests of the child regarding children in foster care.
 Currently, the Act has 83 cosponsors in the House and 11 cosponsors in the Senate.
-These members of Congress know that the United States can do better for our nation’s children, and for LGBT families.
+These members of Congress know that the United States can do better for our nation’s children, and for LGBTQ families.

-That is why this year, the Family Equality Council is sponsoring the Allies for Adoption campaign–to mobilize all LGBT people and their allies around ending discrimination in laws that govern who has the right to parent.
+That is why this year, the Family Equality Council is sponsoring the Allies for Adoption campaign–to mobilize all LGBTQ people and their allies around ending discrimination in laws that govern who has the right to parent.